StyraInc/regal/README.md

       # not needed as error is the default, but
       # being explicit won't hurt
       level: error
-      # Files can be ignored.
+      # files can be ignored for any individual rule
-      # In this example, test files are ignored
+      # in this example, test files are ignored
       ignore:
         files:
           - "*_test.rego"